-Michelle Cote is the Managing Director of the Connecticut Center for Entrepreneurship & Innovation (CCEI) at the University of Connecticut.
-In this role, she develops programs that help students, faculty and alumni opportunities build and practice entrepreneurial thinking and skills, and provides them with resources and support in forming new ventures.
-CCEI frequently partners with schools across the University of Connecticut network to provide inter-disciplinary learning experiences and the university’s Technology Commercialization Services team to support faculty and graduate students in the process of commercializing their research.
+Michelle Cote is an instructor for the Connecticut Center for Entrepreneurship & Innovation (CCEI) at the University of Connecticut School of Business.
+In this role, she helps students and faculty build and practice entrepreneurial thinking and skills, and provides them with resources and support in the formation of new ventures through Accelerate UConn and the CCEI Summer Fellowship Program.

-Michelle’s other professional experience includes founding a social venture initiative called The Purpose Project, which connected different generations of social leaders in order to help solve some of our community’s most pressing problems, and providing business development support to artisan entrepreneurs in South America and Afghanistan through the organizations Aid to Artisans and the Business Council for Peace.
+Michelle’s previous experience includes supporting the growth and development of social entrepreneurs as the Program Director for the Hartford-based social enterprise advocacy organization, reSET, founding and leading a social venture called The Purpose Project, and providing business development support to artisan entrepreneurs in South America and Afghanistan through the organizations Aid to Artisans and the Business Council for Peace.

 Michelle holds an undergraduate degree and a Masters of Business Administration from the University of Connecticut.
 In 2008, Michelle was selected by O, The Oprah Magazine as one of 80 (out of 3,200 applicants) entrepreneurs with “Ideas that Could Change the World”.